 Check Upcoming Persian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing the second 16 weeks Persian language semester in Yerevan, Armenia.
-The second 16 weeks semester program of Persian language will start on January 16, 2022, and will last till May 7, 2022 (111 days, 320 hours of Persian language instruction).Learn More
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing the seventh 16-week Persian language semester program in Yerevan, Armenia.
+The seventh 16-week semester program of Persian language will start on August 18, 2024, and will last till December 6, 2024 (111 days, 300 hours of Persian language instruction).Learn More

 Armenian School of Languages and Cultures - ASPIRANTUM is organizing Persian language summer school in Yerevan, Armenia.
 The 8 weeks Persian language summer school will start on July 4, 2021 and will last till August 28, 2021.
 Applicants may also choose to participate in 3, 4, 5, 6 or 7 weeks’ program.

 The testimonials of ASPIRANTUM Persian language summer and winter school alumni are available here: https://aspirantum.com/testimonials

 2021 Persian language 56 days’ summer school will help the participants to master skills in written and oral modern Persian, to read and interpret Persian texts from different periods as well as to rapidly deepen their knowledge in colloquial Persian.